Efficient Multi-user Offloading of Personalized Diffusion Models: A DRL-Convex Hybrid Solution: DRL-Convex Hybrid Solution for Efficient Edge-assisted Offloading

 \section{DRL-Convex Hybrid Solution for Efficient Edge-assisted Offloading}

-To address one of the most challenging COPs, the GQAP, further complicated by the additional optimization of a coupled decision variable of integer index vector, in this section, we propose a novel DRL-convex hybrid approach, as shown in Fig.~\ref{fig:flowchart}.
-In preparation for algorithmic development, we first transform the extended GQAP with two coupled decision variables $\mathbf{x}$ and $\mathbf{n}^*$ into two nested sub-problems with $\mathbf{x}$ and $\mathbf{n}^*$, respectively, which is detailed in Section~\ref{sec:nest}.
+To address the GQAP {about $\mathbf{x}$}, further complicated by the additional optimization of a coupled decision variable of integer index vector, {$\mathbf{\mathbf{n^*}}$}, in this section, we propose a novel DRL-convex hybrid approach. {Specifically, to make the extended version of GQAP tractable}, we first transform it into two nested sub-problems with $\mathbf{x}$ and $\mathbf{n}^*$, respectively, which is detailed in Section~\ref{sec:nest}.